 This post originally appeared on XOXO, Lib.
 I’ve included it here with permission.
 We didn’t give each other gifts this Christmas, promising that we’ll take a road trip soon instead.
 Well, “soon” turned into a few months later but we finally made good on our promise to one another.
 When I would tell people that we were using our quick vacation to visit Oklahoma City, most … Continue reading What to Do, See, and Eat in Oklahoma City

 ‘Twas the second weekend of March.
 Southern California had gotten so much rain in December, January and February that rumors swirled that the famous desert “superbloom” was imminent.
 Last year I went desert camping with some friends in late April, which was a great time for camping but too late for flowers.
 This year I was determined to see some.
-The rest of San Diego county was determined … Continue reading 5 Best Tips for Experiencing the Superbloom
+Beat the crowds The rest of San Diego … Continue reading 5 Best Tips for Experiencing the Superbloom

 Sedona, Arizona is a beautiful town set in some of the most wonderful scenery I’ve ever visited.
 Sedona is the town, but also a catchall to refer to the whole region, including Red Rocks State Park (not to be confused with Red Rocks Park near Denver).
 One of the days during our Prescott getaway included driving over to Sedona to see a few sites and to … Continue reading Not Enough Time in Gorgeous Sedona, Arizona